Cresta Run (horse)

 Cresta Run (1924 – 1939) was a British Thoroughbred racehorse and broodmare.
 As a two-year-old in 1926 she showed steady improvement, winning two of her i races including the valuable Imperial Produce Stakes.
-On her three-year-old debut she recorded a very impressive win in the 1000 Guineas but failed to reproduce her form in two subsequent races over longer distances.
+On her three-year-old debut she recorded a win in the 1000 Guineas but failed to reproduce her form in two subsequent races over longer distances.
 She had little immediate success as a broodmare but had a long-term influence on the breed though her daughter Gold Race.

 Background

 Cresta Run was a bay mare bred and owned by Giles Loder who owned the Eyresfield Stud in County Kildare.
 Throughout her racing career she was trained by Peter Gilpin at his Clarehaven Stable in Newmarket, Suffolk.
 She was described as a "charming filly" with "well-developed quarters" and an "intelligent head".

 She was from the sixth crop of foals sired by the unbeaten champion, Hurry On, making her a representative of the Godolphin Arabian sire line.
 Hurry On sired numerous other major winners including Captain Cuttle, Coronach, Call Boy, Pennycomequick and Precipitation.
 Cresta Run's dam Bridgemount also produced Foxbridge who was exported to New Zealand where he sired Hi Jinx and Foxzami.